nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

-   * `addBuy 1 ht/c bp/1650000 pc/567510 un/10-65 t/Extremely spacious t/Near MRT` : Adds a property of type `Condo` to the Address Book for the contact at index 1.
+   * `addBuy 1 ht/c bp/1650000 pc/567510 un/10-65 t/spacious t/Near MRT` : Adds a property of type `Condo` to the Address Book for the contact at index 1.

-   * `addBuy 1 ht/c bp/1750000 pc/567510 un/10-65 t/Extremely spacious t/Near MRT` : Adds a property of type `Condo` to the Address Book for the contact at index 1.
+   * `addBuy 1 ht/c bp/1750000 pc/567510 un/10-65 t/spacious t/Near MRT` : Adds a property of type `Condo` to the Address Book for the contact at index 1.

    * `delete 3` : Deletes the 3rd contact shown in the current list.